Hi. I'm Mathilde.

 I produce short videos for pro-social campaigns, distilling complicated stories and ideas into clear, digestible animations.
 I've received two Pulitzer Center grants and have had my work featured in a number of publications, including French newspaper Le Monde.
 When the International Consortium of Investigative Journalists received nearly 28,000 pages of leaked documents about Luxembourg's complicated deals with well-known corporations, our tax haven explainer was translated into seven languages and featured on the websites of ICIJ's media partners around the world.

-I am a Master Teaching Artist for the New Victory Theater and the Roundabout Theatre Company in all five boroughs of New York City.
+I am a Master Teaching Artist for the New Victory Theater and Roundabout Theatre Company, as well as an Instructor of Film for the School of the New York Times.
+I have taught in all five boroughs of New York City.

 I'm a contributor to Teachit's online resource and appear in their hall of fame thanks to my award-winning materials on teaching Shakespeare.
 I also work for Red Bull Theater Company as Education Co-ordinator.